Richmond was incorporated as a municipality on November 10, 1879 and was designated as a City on December 3, 1990.

 The need to build dykes was a significant factor in causing the early settlers to petition the Lieutenant Governor-in-Council to grant status as a municipality to Richmond in 1879.
 Local government was a necessity if dykes, roads, bridges and other services were to be developed and maintained.
 This early start means that Richmond is seven years older than our neighbouring city, Vancouver.

-Richmond continues to attract in-migration from many other countries and from other parts of Canada, recent migration has been most notably from China and Hong Kong.
-Our cultural diversity has enriched our City and made Richmond an exciting place to live.
+Richmond continues to attract in-migration from many other countries and from other parts of Canada with recent migration most notably from China and Hong Kong.
+Our cultural diversity has enriched our city and made Richmond an exciting place to live.

 Richmond is often seen as a new community because it has seen such dramatic growth over the last few decades, but you do not have to look far to see the factors that have shaped our history.
 The land, the river and the sea made Richmond unique over a century ago, and that is still true today.

 Richmond was, and is, the centre of aviation in British Columbia.
 The first flight in B.C. was made on March 25, 1910, from Minoru Racetrack.
 The first airport for Vancouver was on Richmond' s Lulu Island.
 Not much more than a grass field and some small service buildings near what is now Alexandra Road and Garden City Way, the airport remained there until the move to Richmond's Sea Island in 1931.

 In recent history the airport has been a major factor in Richmond's ongoing development.
 Proximity to the airport has helped attract a large number of manufacturing and high technology industries to Richmond.
 Vancouver International Airport has become an important gateway between Canada and other Pacific Rim countries.